Bayesian Transfer Learning for High-Dimensional Linear Regression via Adaptive Shrinkage: Methodology

-We first describe BLAST under the assumption that the informative set $\mathcal{A}$ is known in advance.
-This setting, commonly referred to as the \emph{oracle case} in the transfer learning literature, is admittedly rare in practice but serves as an important benchmark.
-By establishing performance under oracle knowledge, we can better assess the relative gains and limitations of BLAST when source study selection must instead be learned from the data.
+We first describe BLAST under the assumption that the informative set $\mathcal{A}$ is assumed to be known in advance.
+This setting is referred to as the \emph{oracle} case and serves as an important ideal benchmark.